Jenny Gilruth: Political and personal views

 In September 2024, she stated that the quality of debate in the Scottish Parliament could be improved by limiting the use of mobile phones and tablets among MSPs.

 Personal life

-On 15 July 2017, it was announced Gilruth was in a relationship with Kezia Dugdale, who was, at that time, leader of the Scottish Labour Party.
+On 15 July 2017, it was announced Gilruth was in a relationship with Kezia Dugdale, who was leader of the Scottish Labour Party.
 In June 2022, Gilruth and Dugdale married in a private ceremony.
+They live in Markinch as of 2017.